mikessh/vdjtools-doc/sphinx/preprocess.rst

 --------------

-Downsample
+DownSample
 ^^^^^^^^^^

 Down-samples a list of clonotype abundance tables by randomly selecting a pre-defined number of reads.
-This routine could be useful for a) normalizing samples for further highly-sensitive comparison b) speeding up computation / decreasing file size.
+This routine could be useful for

+-  normalizing samples for further highly-sensitive comparison
+-  speeding up computation / decreasing file size and memory footprint.

 Command line usage
 ~~~~~~~~~~~~~~~~~~

 ::

-    $VDJTOOLS Downsample \
+    $VDJTOOLS DownSample \
     [options] [sample1.txt sample2.txt ... if -m is not specified] output_prefix

 Parameters: